The Best Flowers for Bees To Plant In Your Gardens

 Nasturtium

-Nasturtium can be seeded directly into the garden, growing very quickly.
+Nasturtiums can be seeded directly into the garden and grow very quickly.
 These flowers will grow even in poor soil and require little care beyond watering.
 As a result, nasturtiums are excellent companion plants for vegetable gardens.
 In addition, they provide ground cover for other beneficial insects like spiders and beetles.

 The plants are brightly colored with orange, magenta, creamy white, and yellow flowers.

 There are many wonderful perennial herbs that you can add to your bee gardens.
-Herbs that are strongly scented will attract bees and the long flowering time of the herbs on this list will provide pollen and nectar for the bees.
+Strongly scented herbs will attract bees, and the long flowering time of the herbs on this list will provide pollen and nectar for the bees.

 Chives

 These beautiful plants flower early in almost all climates.
-The chives are ready with nectar when the first bees are out and about.
+When the first bees are out and about, the chives are ready with nectar.

 Blooming chive plants range in color from white, pink, purple, and red.